KarterJP/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
 Web page to display a simulation of various algorithms.

-Made with Bootstrap and oCanvas.
+Made with oCanvas, Bootstrap and jQuery.

 Created by Karter Phillips.